Mother-in-Law From Hell Wants to Rename a Couple’s Baby

 “This name has literally never been mentioned by either of us before and I still have no idea where it came from or why the hell they as a family are sitting there discussing what mine and my OH’s baby’s name should be when he’s already here and had that name for 6 days!”

 “Now he’s ended up with Christoper as a random bloody middle name, which would have been fine if it was my OH’s choice, but I know it’s not, I know it’s hers!”

-The original post on Mumsnet appears to have been deleted, but given the tales of mother-in-law nutbaggery that we’ve heard around the traps at SAHM, we can totally believe this crazy shiz happened.
+The original post on Mumsnet appears to have been deleted, but given the tales of mother-in-law from hell that we’ve heard around the traps at SAHM, we can totally believe this crazy shiz happened.

-In this case, the mother-in-law was so hell-bent on exerting control she thought it was appropriate that she could consult the extended family about what her new grandchild should be named (but not the child’s parents), and then felt it appropriate to tell the child’s parents what their committee of bullshit had decided on.
+In this case, the mother-in-law from hell exerting control she thought it was appropriate that she could consult the extended family about what her new grandchild should be named (but not the child’s parents), and then felt it appropriate to tell the child’s parents what their committee of bullshit had decided on.

 Why would someone feel so entitled to do that?
 Ignoring that the name was decided during the pregnancy and the kid had been out of the womb for almost a week, and the couple had already told the whole world of the name they had chosen for him?

 And don’t get me started on the spineless shit that the poster’s OH was for not firmly putting his mummy in her place and telling her to butt out.